CJA Policy Manual

-The request for such services shall be submitted to the CJA Supervising Attorney in writing in the form of an Application, Supporting Declaration, and Proposed Order.
-The declaration shall briefly outline the functions and tasks to be performed by assistant counsel, the hourly rate to be paid in compliance with CJA Guidelines and a “not to exceed amount” that is anticipated for the services.
+The request for such services shall be by means of a funding request via email to the CJA Unit: firstname.lastname@example.org.
+The completed form shall contain the reason for the request, outline the functions and tasks to be performed by assistant counsel, the number of hours requested and the hourly rate to be paid in compliance with CJA Guidelines.

 By accepting appointment pursuant to the CJA, appointed counsel is obliged to ensure that the aggregate hours expended by appointed counsel and the assistant counsel are reasonable.
-The use of assistant counsel will ordinarily reduce the hours expended by appointed counsel, and the aggregate hours expended by all counsel should be reasonably necessary for adequate representation.
+The use of assistant counsel will ordinarily reduce the hours expended by appointed counsel.
+The aggregate hours expended by all counsel shall be should be reasonably necessary for adequate representation.

 Payment under the CJA in such instances may be made to assistant counsel only for compensable time spent by counsel plus allowable expenses.
 The coordination of efforts between appointed counsel and assistant counsel authorized to work on a case is the responsibility of the appointed counsel.
 If an appointed attorney uses an approved assistant counsel on an appointed case, only the appointed attorney will be compensated for reasonable time conferencing with the assistant counsel.
 Only one attorney will be paid for attending hearings, joint defense meetings, jail visits, meetings with clients or other meetings.